-The Department of Health and Human Services provides both grants and contracts.
-However, almost 95% of all HHS SBIR and STTR awards are made as grants primarily through the National Institutes of Health, or NIH.
-NIH is the largest granting organization participating in the SBIR and STTR programs.
-Its budget for Fiscal Year 2017 is $861M for SBIR and $121M for STTR.
-These programs are both large and unique.
+The Department of Health and Human Services (HHS) utilizes grants, cooperative agreements and contracts to support research and development in the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
+The largest percentage of HHS SBIR and STTR awards are made as grants, primarily through the National Institutes of Health, or the NIH.
+The NIH is the largest granting organization participating in the SBIR and STTR programs.
+The NIH budget for Fiscal Year 2020 was $1.1B for the SBIR program and $150M for the STTR program.

-In this tutorial, we have touched briefly on only one of the HHS solicitations - the SBIR Omnibus Solicitation for NIH, CDC and FDA.
+In this tutorial, we have touched briefly on the funding opportunities and application process necessary to submit to the NIH, CDC or FDA.
 It will take you time to learn how to write winning proposals in response to the many HHS opportunities.
-The best way to increase the likelihood of success is to reach out to the HHS SBIR/STTR program office, as well as to the numerous Points of Contact within each of the Institutes and Centers.
+The best way to increase the likelihood of success is to reach out to the HHS SBIR/STTR program office, as well as to the program staff within each of the Institutes and Centers.
 Be sure to take advantage of the opportunity to communicate frequently with agency personnel who are positioned to assist in paving a straighter road to success.